Tango Progressive Link

 RF strong CBMP (underneath body, crossing in the back more to give Man room to step, otherwise Lady's R leg blocks Man's L leg).

-Start rotating to R the second the RF lands (tendency is rotating to R too late, action feels disconnected.
-Rotation to R, swiveling on RF starts after more than half weight is committed on RF, not when weight is committed on LF.)
+The second the RF lands, start rotating to R (the tendency is rotating to R too late, action feels disconnected.
+Rotation to R, swiveling on RF starts after more than half weight is committed on RF, not when weight is fully committed on RF.)

 After putting Ball of RF down, R heel will kiss the floor before transfer weight to LF on next step.